-The Santa Barbara County Sheriff’s Office Custody Operations Branch enhances public safety by managing offenders in a safe, humane and cost-efficient manner consistent with sound correctional principles and constitutional standards.
-The Custody Operations Branch is the correctional law enforcement arm of the Santa Barbara Sheriff’s Office.
-We run a full service local correction facility and are responsible for providing for the custody and care of pre-sentenced and sentenced male and female adult inmates.
+The Santa Barbara County Sheriff’s Office (SBSO) Custody Operations Branch enhances public safety by managing offenders in a safe, humane, and cost-efficient manner consistent with sound correctional principles and constitutional standards.

 We are committed to excellence, emphasizing accountability, diversity, integrity and professionalism.
-We assess the needs of offenders and provide services that assist them during their transition and reintegration back into the community.
+We shall assess the needs of offenders and provide services that assist offenders in the transition and reintegration back into the community..

 We will preserve the confidence that the public has placed upon us to aid in developing a safe and secure community through having a positive impact on the persons we detain by maintaining a fair, impartial, and humane environment at all the facilities under our supervision.